Brenizer method: History, method and usage

-Shallow depth of field panoramic stitching photographs are sometimes referred to as the Brenizer Method as he's popularized it in recent years through his work, with an image produced by this method sometimes referred to as Bokeh Panorama (or the portmanteau Bokehrama) in reference to the deliberate blurring style of bokeh photography.
+Shallow depth of field panoramic stitching photographs are sometimes referred to as the Brenizer method, as he popularized it in recent years through his work.
+An image produced by this method is sometimes referred to as a bokeh panorama (or the portmanteau bokehrama) in reference to the deliberate blurring style of bokeh photography.

 The process requires taking multiple shots of a scene in a manner that allows for later image stitching using a fast lens, generally of a focal length of 50 mm or longer.
 It is also beneficial to use manual focus, manual white balance and manual shutter and aperture controls to maintain a uniform exposure across the entire set of images.

 This method is of interest because: